 Stainless steel, granite, and concrete are all exceptional materials for an outdoor kitchen, but their integrity is more easily assured if you have them cured and/or treated prior to installation and even as regular maintenance over the years.

-Treating or curing these materials will help them withstand any challenges cold climates can pose, from drastically low temperatures to high winds to abundance of snow.
+Treating or curing these materials will help them withstand any challenges cold climates can pose, from drastically low temperatures to high winds to an abundance of snow.
 Starting with stainless steel, we recommend treating this material with a powder coat to make it more resistant to corrosion.
 A pigmented powder coat is also a fantastic way to add an extra layer of protection to your stainless steel while also painting them a more aesthetically pleasing color.

 Apart from stainless steel, concrete should be cured and sealed before it is installed in your outdoor kitchen, so it isn’t as rough or absorbent.
 Granite should also be sealed to prevent it from absorbing water, and this should be done every 1-3 years along with any concrete in your kitchen.